Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 2. Modify the global configuration file to reference these certificates
 3. Add the certificate to your Batch account (optional)

-For step 1, invoke the `createcert` command with `shipyard.py` which will create the necessary certificates and keys.
+For step 1, invoke the `cert create` command with `shipyard.py` which will create the necessary certificates and keys.
 The end result should be two files (the names of which you will be prompted for) created: (1) a PFX file for use with the Azure Batch service and (2) an RSA public key PEM file for